Microscopic linear response theory of spin relaxation and relativistic transport phenomena in graphene: Introduction

 Graphene is considered a promising material for spintronics applications due to its negligible hyperfine interactions and low spin--orbit coupling (SOC) \cite{Huertas_PRB2006,Konschuh_10}.
 Early theoretical estimates hinted at ultra-long spin lifetime ($\tau_{s}\approx$1--100\,$\mu$s) \cite{Pesin_NatMat2012}, whereas experiments found $\tau_{s}$ to be limited to a few nanoseconds \cite{Han_NatNano2014}.
 The microscopic mechanisms responsible for the relatively fast spin relaxation in high-mobility graphene samples remain controversial \cite{Roche_Valenzuela_14}, but recent findings indicate that spinful scatterers, such as magnetic adatoms, are the primary cause of spin relaxation \cite{m_Avila_15,m_Lundeberg_13,m_Omar_17,m_Raes_16}.

-The spin dynamics in graphene is conventionally probed by means of non-local transport measurements \cite{Silsbee_85,Jedema_01}.
-In this approach, a spin current is injected from ferromagnetic electrodes into graphene and allowed to diffuse under the effect of a perpendicular magnetic field.
-The Larmor precession of the electron's spin about the external field modulates the average spin accumulation detected away from the injection point (Hanle curve), a bona fide spin signal from which $\tau_{s}$ can be deduced.
-Hanle precession measurements found a large spread in $\tau_{s}$ from tens of picoseconds up to a few nanoseconds \cite{Tombros_Nature2007,Josza_PRB2009,Popinciuc_PRB2009,Han_PRL2010,Yang_PRL2011,Han_PRL2011,Pi_PRL2011,Jo_PRB2011,Zomer_PRB2012}, reflecting the different sample preparation and device fabrication methods.
-Theoretical studies have revealed a number of possible spin relaxation sources, including magnetic impurities, spin--orbit active adatoms, ripples and other substrate effects \cite{Guinea_09,Huertas_PRL2009,Ertler_PRB2009,Kochan_PRL2014,Maasen_PRB2011,Volmer_PRB2013,Federov13,Tuan_14}.
-Despite the relatively short $\tau_{s}$, the high mobility of clean graphene samples allows spins to diffuse over extremely long distances up to 13\,$\mu$m at room temperature \cite{Wojtaszek_13-1,Guimaraes12-1,Ayn=00003D0000E9s_15-1}.
+The spin dynamics in graphene is conventionally probed by means of nonlocal transport measurements \cite{Silsbee_85,Jedema_01}.
+In this approach, a spin current is injected from ferromagnetic electrodes into the graphene channel and allowed to diffuse under the effect of a perpendicular magnetic field.
+The Larmor precession of the electron's spin about the external field modulates the average spin accumulation detected away from the injection point (Hanle curve), resulting in a bona fide spin signal from which $\tau_{s}$ can be deduced.
+Such Hanle precession measurements found a large spread in $\tau_{s}$ from tens of picoseconds up to a few nanoseconds \cite{Tombros_Nature2007,Josza_PRB2009,Popinciuc_PRB2009,Han_PRL2010,Yang_PRL2011,Han_PRL2011,Pi_PRL2011,Jo_PRB2011,Zomer_PRB2012,Drogler_NanoLett2014,Drogler_NanoLett2016}, reflecting the different sample preparation and device fabrication methods.
+Theoretical studies have revealed a number of possible spin relaxation sources, including magnetic impurities, spin--orbit active adatoms, ripples and other substrate effects \cite{Guinea_09,Huertas_PRL2009,Ertler_PRB2009,Kochan_PRL2014,Maasen_PRB2011,Volmer_PRB2013,Federov13,Soriano_2DMat2015}.
+Numerical approaches have provided further insight into the relaxation mechanisms, enriching the scenario to include the impact of electron-hole puddles, pseudospin-spin coherence and ballistic effects \cite{Tuan_14,Tuan_Sci2016,Cummings_PRL2016}.
+Despite the relatively short $\tau_{s}$ in of clean samples, the high charge carrier mobility allows spins to diffuse over extremely long distances up to 13\,$\mu$m at room temperature \cite{Wojtaszek_13-1,Guimaraes12-1,Ayn=00003D0000E9s_15-1}.

+The paradigmatic model for studies of spin relaxation in graphene is the two-dimensional (2D) Hamiltonian of massless Dirac fermions supplemented with a (uniform or random) Bychkov-Rashba interaction \cite{Bychkov_Rashba_84}.
+This type of SOC has its origin in perturbations breaking the inversion symmetry, which include substrate-induced electric fields, adatoms, and ripple-induced gauge fields \cite{Pesin_NatMat2012,Han_NatNano2014}.
+The Bychkov-Rashba interaction in graphene (hereafter referred to as Rashba SOC) can be seen as a non-Abelian gauge field that couples to the intrinsic pseudospin of Dirac fermions, enabling spin relaxation upon impurity scattering \emph{e.g.,} via the familiar Dyakanov-Perel (DP) mechanism \cite{Wu10}.